eloymor/orders_chatbot/readme.md

 - Get a list of all orders placed today.
 - Get a list of the lead time for delivered orders.
 - You can ask for a summary or a detailed report of any of the previous queries.
+- Retrieve data from the vector store (RAG).
 - Simple and intuitive web interface powered by Streamlit.

 ## How it Works